MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to define the order in which different security intelligence update sources should be contacted.
 The value of this setting should be entered as a pipe-separated string enumerating the security intelligence update sources in order.
 Possible values are: “InternalDefinitionUpdateServer”, “MicrosoftUpdateServer”, “MMPC”, and “FileShares”.

 For example: { InternalDefinitionUpdateServer | MicrosoftUpdateServer | MMPC }